 How is the principal evaluated?
-All principals are evaluated using four measures: Observation, Principal Portfolio, which includes a Principal Professional Growth Plan (PPGP), the Vanderbilt Assessment of Leadership in Education (VAL-ED) survey, and School Leadership Time as indicated by a principal's attendance and tardiness in Time Force.
+All principals are evaluated using three measures: Observation, Principal Portfolio, which includes a Professional Growth Plan (PGP), and School Leadership Time as indicated by a principal's attendance.
+For the 2015-16 school year, the Vanderbilt Assessment of Leadership in Education (VAL-ED) survey is being used as formative information only and is not used in the final evaluation calculation.